 Atropine Dosage for Symptomatic Bradycardia

-The standard atropine dose for symptomatic bradycardia is 0.5 mg IV (or intra‑osseous) administered over 1–2 minutes.
-If there is no clinical improvement, a second dose of 0.5 mg may be given after a minimum of five minutes, up to a maximum cumulative dose of 1 mg.
+The standard atropine dose for symptomatic bradycardia is 0.In real terms, 5 mg IV (or intra‑osseous) administered over 1–2 minutes.
+Here's the thing — if there is no clinical improvement, a second dose of 0.
+5 mg may be given after a minimum of five minutes, up to a maximum cumulative dose of 1 mg.

 - Receptor antagonism: Atropine competitively blocks muscarinic acetylcholine receptors, thereby increasing heart rate and conduction velocity through the sinoatrial (SA) and atrioventricular (AV) nodes.